Skip to content

 Articulating your skills and experience to meet the person specification

 It can be easy to feel overwhelmed by the section of an application form often headed ‘How do your skills and experience meet the criteria in the person specification?' or ‘Further information to support your application’.
 We’ve provided a process that will help you to make a start.
-If you’re using a CV instead of completing an application form, you can use this process to guide you when putting together a covering letter that accompanies your CV or a personal statement.
+If you’re using a CV instead of completing an application form, you can use this process to guide you when putting together a cover letter that accompanies your CV or a personal statement.

 Here's an example of how to match your experience with the key requirements for a job.
 In this example, the key requirements from the person specification are listed and the applicant has provided evidence of what they have to offer the employer.